 Veteran Zionist educator Michael Livni (Langer) is a member of Kibbutz Lotan, in the Arava Desert, southern Israel.

 Born in Vienna, Austria, in 1935, Michael Livni grew up in Vancouver, Canada, where he received his MD in 1959 (University of British Columbia).
-Her doctoral thesis (social psychiatry) was: “An Adolescent Subculture – A Study of the Habonim Youth Movement in Vancouver”.
+His doctoral thesis (social psychiatry) was: “An Adolescent Subculture – A Study of the Habonim Youth Movement in Vancouver”.
 During his years on campus, he was active in the Zionist student organization and was chapter president of UBC Hillel.

 Livni elected Aliya to Kibbutz Gesher Haziv in the Western Galilee in 1963.
 He has served in various capacities as a teacher, education coordinator, treasurer and farmer.
 From 1975 to 1977 he was the first shaliach (emissary) of the reform movement in America.